shlecturer/SH-AppPython-Git-Tutorial/README.md

 # SH-AppPython-Git-Tutorial

-This is an example source file.
+This is an example repository for the Applied Python class.

 ## About